takinrele66/AKINRELE-MAVEN-COFFEE-SHOP-PROJECT-/README.md

  * Once through, go ahead and document all that I have done.
  * Tag the heading as “MS EXCEL Process”.
  * Create a table in Postgresql and load the data into the table.
- * Analyse the data to answer the following questions
+ * Analyse the data to answer the queries
  * Save the SQL queries for submission.
  * Finally,load the data into Power BI and design a business dashboard for Maven Coffee.
  * Dashboard should be properly designed and aligned.